apache/flink/docs/deployment/resource-providers/mesos.md

 ### Starting a Flink Session on Mesos

+Connect to the machine which matches all the requirements listed in the [Preparation section](#preparation).
-Connect to the Mesos workers, change into Flink's home directory and call `bin/mesos-appmaster.sh`:
+Change into Flink's home directory and call `bin/mesos-appmaster.sh`:

 {% highlight bash %}
 # (0) set required environment variables